Top business motivational speakers for leadership success. Why?

 The most important but the most difficult question to answer.

-Do ask for honest and candid feedback from someone you trust and be willing to look in the mirror.
+Ask for honest and candid feedback from someone you trust and be willing to look in the mirror.
 Sutton refers to dozens of studies performed by David Dunning and Justin Kruger who have shown that poor performers tend to be dilutional about their own skills.
 They tend to overestimate their talents and that includes their management-, emotional-, and interpersonal skills.

 The Nobel Prize winner, Daniel Kahneman believes that overconfidence is the most destructive of human biases.
-If you consider yourself a civilized person but you tend to constantly feel you are dealing with assholes everywhere that you go, chances are that you need to have a serious look in the mirror.
+If you consider yourself a civilized person but you tend to constantly feel you are dealing with idiots everywhere that you go, chances are that you need to have a serious look in the mirror.

 “To be the best leader, you need to be the best human.
 As a leader, your humanity is on display for all to see, at work and outside of work.
 Be a better human, and you’ll be a better leader – it’s that simple (and that hard).”